Minister ran Goodwill with heart, head

 “Bob understood early on that it not only was a human service organization, but also needed to be run as a business because the more profit that we generated, the more people that we could serve,” said Mike Smith, 57, of Washington, whom the Rev. Foltz hired as controller in 1989.
 Smith succeeded him as president and CEO.

-After graduating from Wilkinsburg High School, he received a bachelor's degree from Westminster College, a master's degree of divinity from Westminster Theological Seminary in Washington and a master's degree in social work from the University of Pittsburgh.
+After graduating from Wilkinsburg High School, he received a bachelor's degree from Westminster College, a master's degree of divinity from Wesley Theological Seminary in Washington and a master's degree in social work from the University of Pittsburgh.

 He met his wife when both were students at the seminary.